jc3213/d2mods/README.md

         - Removed synergy from `Lightning Fury`
     - `Plague Javelin` synergy increased from 10% to **14%**
         - Poison damage has been significantly increased
-        - Decreased poison length
+        - Reduced poison length
         - Cast delay reduced from 4 seconds to **1** second
     - `Lightning Strike` synergy increased from 8% to **11%**
         - Removed synergy from `Lightning Fury`
     - `Valkyrie` cast delay reduced from 6 seconds to **0.6** second

 - Sorceress
-    - `Frost Nova` per level cold damage has been incresed
+    - `Frost Nova` per level cold damage has been increased
     - `Chilling Armor` cold damage synergy increased from 7% to **9%**
     - `Nova` gains **+5% Lightning Damage** per level of `Static Field`
     - `Thunder Storm` gains **7% Lightning Damage**  per level of `Static Field`